 Could any all-time list start with anybody but this Rock N’ Jock Hall of Famer?

-I was thisclose to naming him both a player and the coach of this team but with him only winning two out of the seven titles as either a player/coach or as just a player I just couldn’t give him the nod for my squad.
+I was thisclose to naming him both a player and the coach of this team, but with him only winning two out of the seven titles as either a player or coach I just couldn’t give him the nod for my squad.
 You play to win the game right?

 (PLEASE NOTE: All videos will start at the exact moment referenced even though the start screens look the same on some videos)